Results 19,741 to 19,760 of 37237

 the captives and recovery of sight to the blind, to let the oppressed go free". ~ Luke 4:18

-Until you play New game+ you are still in defender quests tutorial.I'm failing to writing a blog, specifically about playing games the wrong way
+Until you play New game+ you are still in defender quests tutorial.I am once again writing a blog, vaguely about playing games the wrong way

 I made some progress with Dark Souls. ^____^ After failing... numerous times to cross the bloody bridge of bloody death, I decided to try the indirect route and explored the lower levels of the structure.
 I found out that a) nasties can wait around every (literal) corner, b) poisonous rats are unhealthy, and c) I CAN SHOOT THAT BLOODY DRAGON'S TAIL - THANK YOU UNKNOWN PERSON FOR LEAVING THAT MESSAGE.
 Ahem.
 The dragon is still an utter bastard but at least I've made it past him now.